Moving House Checklist

 Three weeks before you move:

-- Order boxes, bubble wrap and packing materials so you can start packing in advance - don't leave everything to the last minute.
+- Order boxes, bubble wrap and packing materials so you can start packing in advance of moving house - don't leave everything to the last minute.
 Ordering the materials online will save you money.

 - Let your broadband supplier know that you are moving to ensure you are not penalised for terminating your account.
 You can compare deals online, which will help you decide if you want to take your supplier with you or switch to a better deal.